cygni/competence-hub/README.md

 In order to fetch required data there are an .env file that is required locally to run it locally, those are added into vercel where the application is hosted.

+User used to create firestore in firebase: cygnivasttech@gmail.com

 ## Vercel

 The app is hosted via Vercel.
 You can access the app via https://competence-hub.vercel.app/

+The repo that is hosted is used using the username "cygnivasttech" in github, that user have forked the competence-hub repo from the original repo.
+The fork needs to be updated in order to get vercel up to speed.
+All the code changes is done against the original repo.

 ## Setup